netresearch/klonfisch/README.rst

 **********************************************

-Implements the Atlassian FishEye__ API for Gitorious__, so that you can view Gitorious Commits in Jira__.
+Implements the Atlassian FishEye__ API for Gitorious__, so that you can view Gitorious Commits in JIRA__.

 __ http://atlassian.com/software/fisheye/
 __ https://gitorious.org/gitorious